 Michael John Angel - Angel is an ARC Living Master™ and regarded as one of the foremost figurative painters alive today; with his paintings hanging in both public and private collections on both sides of the Atlantic.
 From 1982 to 1988 he was the Director of the National Portrait Academy in Toronto, Canada, and from 1992 - 1995 the Assistant Director of the Florence Academy of Art in Florence, Italy.
 In 1997, his school, the Angel Academy of Art was founded with the assistance of Lynne Barton.
 Angel Academy is now one of the most successful Atelier Schools in the world, requiring of its students the highest standards of traditional techniques.

 Juliette Aristides - Arisitides is an ARC Living Master™ and studied at numerous private ateliers, the National Academy of Design and the Pennsylvania Academy of the Fine Arts, before becoming a founding member of the Water Street Atelier with Jacob Collins.
 She is a recipient of the Elisabeth Greenshields Grant; and founded the Classical Atelier at Gage Academy of Fine Art in Seattle WA.
-She has authored two books, Classical Drawing Atelier and Classical Painting Atelier, which have become well received guidelines for drawing and painting.
-She has recently published a third book, Lessons in Classical Drawing, which includes an instructional DVD and quickly became a best seller.
+She has authored three books, Classical Drawing Atelier, Classical Painting Atelier, and Lessons in Classical Painting, which includes an instructional DVD and quickly became a best seller.
+Her books have become well received guidelines for drawing and painting.

 Daniel Greene - Greene is an ARC Living Master™ and renowned portrait artist whose work can be found in more than 700 public and private collections, including the Metropolitan Museum of Art, the Smithsonian Institution and the White House.
 Greene was elected to the Pastel Society of America's Pastel Hall of Fame in 1983, and in 1995 received the American Society of Portrait Artists' John Singer Sargent award.
 In 2001 he was awarded the Gold Medal of the Portrait Society of America.
 Mr. Greene is the author of two definitive books, Pastel and The Art of Pastel which have been translated into English, French, German, Spanish, Italian, and Chinese.
 Numerous articles about his work have appeared in the Art News Magazine, Artists Magazine, American Art Review Magazine, American Artist Magazine, Gannett Newspaper, In New York Magazine, International Artist Magazine, McCall’s Magazine, New York Daily News, New York Magazine, New York Newsday, New York Post, New York Times, Pastel Journal, Plein Air Magazine , The Christian Science Monitor, The World and I, Where Magazine, Artists and Illustrators Magazine (England) Disegnare & Dipingere (Italy) and Artistes Magazine(France).
 He has also been featured on CNN, ABC, CBS, Fox News, New York 1, PBS, and NHK Japan television.